Description

 Cultivation and Uses

 USDA hardiness zones: 9-10.
-It will die to the ground in hard freezes.
+This plant will die to the ground in hard freezes.

 Heat tolerant: Yes.